bgoonz/docs-collection/github/organizations/managing-organization-settings/restricting-repository-creation-in-your-organization.md

 ---
 title: Restricting repository creation in your organization
-intro: 'To protect your organization''s data, you can configure permissions for creating repositories in your organization.'
+intro: "To protect your organization's data, you can configure permissions for creating repositories in your organization."
 redirect_from:
   - /articles/restricting-repository-creation-in-your-organization
   - /github/setting-up-and-managing-organizations-and-teams/restricting-repository-creation-in-your-organization
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Organizations
   - Teams